pangerlkr/pangerlkr/README.md

 ## 🚀 About Me

 I’m a **Cybersecurity Professional, Entrepreneur, and Ethical Hacker** obsessed with defending the digital frontier.
-As the **Founder of [CipherGuard India](https://www.nexuscipherguard.in)**, I work on **penetration testing, vulnerability assessments, digital forensics, and cybersecurity awareness**—equipping institutions, businesses, and even para-military organizations with digital armor.
+As the **Founder of [NEXUSCIPHERGUARD India](https://www.nexuscipherguard.in)**, I work on **penetration testing, vulnerability assessments, digital forensics, and cybersecurity awareness**—equipping institutions, businesses, and even para-military organizations with digital armor.

 📖 **Author** of *Unleashing the Dark Side of Technology: A Guide to Cyber Security*
 🎤 **Speaker & Trainer** on phishing, social engineering, AI in cybersecurity, and ethical hacking